 Fix minor flaws fast – transform chips and stains in just one visit with budget-friendly monthly payment plans.

-If approved by a dentist, cosmetic dental bonding is done over a one-hour dental visit.
-This appointment includes an initial consultation and the actual procedure.
+If approved by a dentist, cosmetic dental bonding is done over a single visit or one visit, typically completed in about one hour.
+This appointment includes an initial consultation and the actual procedure, and rarely requires multiple visits.

 At the consultation, our team will develop a personalized treatment plan based on your wants.
 They’ll thus learn your smile goals, treatment expectations, and medical history.
 After that discussion, the team will use a shade guide to select the resin color that matches your enamel.

 After the consultation, our dentists will proceed with treatment.
 Firstly, they’ll prep your teeth by cleaning them and etching their surfaces.
 The next step will be to coat the teeth with a conditioning liquid.
 (Doing so helps the bonded materials stick.)
-Our team will then apply, mold, and harden the resin to match adjacent teeth.
+During the procedure, the dentist applies the composite resin to the tooth, then carefully molds it to the desired shape.
+To harden the resin, a special light—such as an ultraviolet light or UV light—is used, ensuring the material sets properly and matches adjacent teeth.
+This process can quickly and effectively repair chipped teeth and address other cosmetic concerns.

 With cosmetic dental bonding, you’ll experience various perks.
 These include: